Property crowdfunding and portfolio diversification

 Similarly, if you put all of your money into a single bond and the issuer goes into insolvency, you could lose all your funds.
 Diversification is mitigating the risk by choosing different investments and types of investments.
 It doesn’t guarantee profits or protect against loss, but it may help protect your portfolio.

-A well-diversified portfolio is made up of different types of investments, called asset classes, which carry different levels of risk.
+An effective portfolio diversification strategy is made up of different types of investments, called asset classes, which carry different levels of risk.
 The main asset classes are shares, bonds, cash, property and commodities.
 Each asset class tends to perform differently under similar market conditions, so splitting your assets among categories, helps to balance your portfolio.
 Investors typically choose a percentage they want to invest in each asset class based on their risk tolerance, years until retirement, and other factors.

 In the UK, property has performed particularly well over recent decades and has proved to be a valuable element in many investors’ portfolios.